3mdeb/blog.3mdeb.com/source/_posts/2016-03-26-pc-engines-apu2-xen-installation.markdown

 title: "PC Engines APU2 netboot Debian installation"
 date: 2016-03-26 14:27:38 +0100
 comments: true
-categories: debian embedded coreboot apu2
+categories: debian embedded coreboot apu2 raspberrypi
 ---

 In [previous post](2016/03/12/pxe-server-with-raspberry-pi-1/) I described how to setup PXE server and boot Debian installer using it.
-I mentioned that provided setup is limited and some extensive configuration is needed to make is useful for real world example.
-Since that time I learned that there is chainloading feature in iPXE, which give ability to use arbitrary TFTP server as boot file source.
+I mentioned that provided setup is limited and some extensive configuration is needed to make it useful for real world example.
+Since that time I learned that there is [chain command](http://ipxe.org/cmd/chain) in iPXE, which give ability to use arbitrary TFTP server as boot file source.

 ## Using RPi PXE server